-These songs are great for more skilled players as well and learning more songs to play is always a good way to get better at playing an instrument, no matter how easy the songs may be.
-All of the songs are in the Yousician song library.
-With Yousician you can also learn to play different versions of the same songs that fits your skill level.
+These songs are great for more skilled players as well, and learning more songs to play is always a good way to get better at playing an instrument, no matter how easy the songs may be.
+All of the songs can be found in the Yousician song library.
+With Yousician, you can also learn to play different versions of the same songs that fit your skill level.
 If fingerpicking and melodies feel too much of a challenge, you can start by learning just the chords of a song.

 - Riptide – Vance Joy

 - Hey there Delilah – Plain White T’s

 - Jingle bells – Traditional

 - Sweet home Alabama – Lynyrd Skynyrd